Prateeksikarwar/data-analytics-portfolio/Sales Analysis/README.md

-# 📊 Sales Analysis Dashboard
+# 📊 Sales data Analysis Dashboard

 ## 📌 Project Overview
 This project focuses on analyzing sales data to understand business performance, customer behavior, and product trends.
 The dashboard provides key insights using interactive visualizations.